iobroker-community-adapters/ioBroker.snmp/README.md

 ## __WORK IN PROGRESS__
 -->
 ### __WORK IN PROGRESS__
-* (McM1957) some extenal packages have been updated
+* (McM1957) some external packages have been updated

 ### 2.1.0 (2022-07-30)
 * (McM1957) net-snmp has been upgraded to version 3.8.2